 6 – To engage with national and international humanist organisations, thereby providing its members with information and access to a wider world of humanist interest and cooperation.

-7- To help develop educational programs and Internet content focusing on secular ethics, science, history and critical thinking for members, their children, and the public at large as alternatives to supernatural interpretations of the human condition;
+7- To help develop educational programmes and online content focusing on secular ethics, science, history and critical thinking for members, their children, and the public at large as alternatives to supernatural interpretations of the human condition.

 Your Donations Make a HUGE Impact